gejames/Linux-Webserver-Tower-Lab/README.md

 ---

-Press the Details link to see the details for each playbook.
+Press the Details link to see the output  for each playbook.

 ![Details](docs/details1.png)